The Other Woman (2009 film): Plot

 She moves out, tentatively mends fences with her father (who earlier had cheated on her mother), and joins her old friends at a Legal Aid office.
 She is surprised when Carolyn calls her and asks her to come by her office.
 After initially being upset about Emilia moving out, Carolyn admits to telling William there is a possibility Emilia did accidentally kill Isabel because of Emilia's thoughtless ways; Carolyn seems chastened when she adds that her son was angry at her attitude and told her she should be ashamed of herself.
 She then tells a stunned Emilia that she has personally looked into the autopsy report on Isabel, and she can confirm that Emilia did not kill her baby girl.
-Emilia starts crying in realization that she has been punishing herself for so long, and that it was not her fault.
+Emilia starts crying at the realization that she has been punishing herself for so long and that it was not her fault.
 Emilia later goes to Jack and tells him the full story, and while he tells her at that point that he cannot reconcile with her, a crisis involving Carolyn's City Hall wedding and William leads to Emilia getting through to his son and Jack saying he wants to go on a date with her, leaving Emilia happy and strongly hinting the couple will get back together soon.

 On the day that Carolyn's son is born, Emilia takes William to the park and gives him a boat that was given to her when she was his age, she then says, "I love you William" and he replies "I know."
 He looks at her and away again and says, "Me too."
 The film ends with a montage of pictures and art, showing the various figures in the story.